 Australia has one of the most robust economies in the world.
 Since the late 1980s, the government has helped transform its economy an export-driven, high tech juggernaut.
 The result has been higher gross domestic product (GDP) growth rates that have averaged 3.6% over compared to the OEDC average of just 2.5%, between 1992 and 2007.

 The country has also proven resilient to the global economic downturn of 2008 and beyond.
-In fact, the country’s economy and employment levels actually grew during the worst of the crisis.
+The country’s economy and employment levels grew during the worst of the crisis.
 Other measures like consumer confidence and business confidence also quickly rebounded to pre-crisis levels, which many have attributed to the country’s resilient economy.